Dr. Carol Vela 1967 - 2020 - Obituary

 Dr. Carol Annelise Vela was preceded in death by her parents, Rudy and Josephine Vela, and her brother, Raymond Vela.

-Services will be held at St. Joseph Catholic Church in Alice, Texas on August 3, 2020 and directed by Mauro P. Garcia Funeral Home.
-A rosary will be recited at St. Joseph Catholic Church at 1:30 p.m., followed by Mass at 3:00 p.m.
-Burial will immediately follow at the New Collins Cemetery in Alice, Texas.
-Condolences for the family can be left on our website: www.mauropgarcia.com.
+Visitation will be held Tuesday, August 4, 2020 from 11:30 a.m. till 1:00 p.m. at Rosas Funeral Home in Alice.
+A rosary will be recited Tuesday, August 4, 2020 at St. Joseph Catholic Church at 1:30 p.m., followed by Mass at 3:00 p.m.
+Burial will immediately follow at New Collins Cemetery in Alice, Texas.